lucaong/lucaongaro.eu/source/blog/2018-07-31-delayed-jobs-with-rails-and-rabbitmq.html.markdown

 just has to:

-  1. Declare an exchange with type `x-delayed-message`, and an extra `x-delayed-type` header to indicate the desired routing semantic after the delay elapsed (like "direct", or "topic", etc.).
+  1. Declare an exchange with type `x-delayed-message`, and an extra `x-delayed-type` header to indicate the desired routing semantic to follow after the delay elapses (like "direct", or "topic", etc.).
   2. Publish messages on that exchange, providing an `x-delay` header indicating the desired delay in milliseconds.
   3. Queues bound to the exchange will then receive the message after the given